akash08ce063/GenerativeAILearning/docs/prompt.md

 ### Stop Criteria

-Defining stopping criteria is the most essential thing to define to tell the model where to stop text generation, below is an example of
+Defining stopping criteria is the most essential thing to define to tell the model where to stop text generation, below is an example of stopping generation where it encounter "User:" word otherwise it will keep generating the examples similar to few shot prompting
 ```
 # Define custom stopping criteria
 class OneLineStoppingCriteria(StoppingCriteria):